Judith Magyar Isaacson: Early life and deportation to Auschwitz

 Born Judit Magyar in Kaposvár, Hungary, she was the daughter of Jeno and Rózsi (Rose) Magyar.
 She attended the gimnazium (high school) in that city and was valedictorian of her graduating class.
 Her plans to study literature at the Sorbonne were halted by the Nazi occupation of Hungary in March 1944.
 In May she and her family were incarcerated in a ghetto, from which her father and uncles were taken for forced labor.
 On July 2, 1944, one day before her nineteenth birthday, she was deported to the Auschwitz concentration camp with her mother, grandmothers, and aunts.
-While her grandmothers and one aunt were immediately sent to the gas chamber, she managed to stay together with her mother and another aunt, Magda Rosenberger.
+While her grandmothers and one aunt were immediately murdered in the gas chamber, she managed to stay together with her mother and another aunt, Magda Rosenberger.
 Her father was transported to a Hungarian labor camp and from there to the Buchenwald concentration camp; at the end of the war, he died of starvation at the Mühldorf subcamp.

 The three women remained at Auschwitz until late August 1944, when they were transported to Hessisch Lichtenau for forced labor in an underground munitions plant.
 In April 1945 they were transferred to the Tekla camp near Leipzig, where they were liberated by U.S. troops the same month.
 During their wait for a transport back to Hungary, in May 1945, Judith met Irving Isaacson, an intelligence officer for the U.S. Army Office of Strategic Services, who reportedly "fell in love with her on the spot".
 The couple married at the Nuremberg City Hall in December 1945, and Isaacson, a lawyer in private life, arranged for her, her mother and aunt to immigrate to his hometown of Lewiston, Maine the next year.